jkinc002/chronology/README.md

 # Chronology
-An app for writers to organize the key events of their story.
+An Android app for writers to organize the key events of their story.

 ## Features
 - Create/Delete project files